dimpase/M2/Package-Writing-Style-Guide.md

     * The "headline" of a documentation should be brief and thus can be vague.
 It should not refer to variables by name, because it can appear in a menu, without the accompanying body of the documentation node.
+    * In the "Outputs" section, provide multiple entries only if the function returns a sequence with several entries in it.
     * In the "Outputs" section, state, for each output value, not only its type, but what it is.
 For example, say that "resolution M" returns a free resolution of M.  Here you should give a mathematical description of